A&Spire to Illuminate Pillar 4

-Year 1: Faculty in both the Department of Arts and Art History and the Department of Film & Digital Media increased the number of performances, productions and juried events.
+Year 1: Faculty in both the Department of Arts and Art History and the Department of Film and Digital Media increased the number of performances, productions and juried events.

-1.3 Gain approval for an MFA program in Film & Digital Media.
+1.3 Gain approval for an MFA program in Film and Digital Media.

 Year 2: Discussions are underway.

 Year 3: An MFA program proposal has been developed and is currently under review.

 1.4 Explore the possibility of a Baylor in Los Angeles program.